Skip to main content

 Type-only dependenciesNot flaggedFlagged (should be devDependencies)

-$ fallow check --production
+$ fallow dead-code --production

 Unused exports (2)